nus-apr/vulnloc-benchmark/README.md

 ## Usage

+**NOTE:** Please ignore the two bugs in ffmpeg (bug id 9 and 10), since they could not be reproduced easily.

 To setup and test each of the bugs, first install the dependencies to projects in the benchmark.
 `Dockerfile` contains the list of libraries to be installed.
 One can also use it to build a docker image, and set up bugs in its container.